 CTAs are the linchpins in converting website visitors.
 Each of your pages should have at least one CTA that directs visitors to somewhere else on your site.

-Their aim is to prompt people to take the next step and move them further down the funnel, whether it’s to fill out a form or make a purchase.
+They’re intended to encourage people to move down the funnel, whether it’s to complete a form or make a purchase.

 Here are some tips for writing CTAs: